-FHWA and State Planning Emphasis Areas (PEAS)
+State Planning Emphasis Areas

-Annually, the Michigan Division Office of FHWA issues the planning emphasis areas to be addressed in Michigan's metropolitan planning organizations' future work programs.
-Each of the Planning Emphasis Areas and has thoughtfully considered as this UWP was developed.
+Annually, the Michigan Department of Transportation (MDOT) issues the planning emphasis areas to be addressed in Michigan's metropolitan planning organizations' future work programs.
+Each of the Planning Emphasis Areas and has been thoughtfully considered as this UWP was developed.
 These planning areas are described below: